SreeramGanji/ganjisreeram/AboutMe.md

 <img align="right" src="01.png" width="300">

-Hi,

-I am Ganji Sreeram, working as Data Scientist in Jio AICoE, Hyderabad.
+I am Ganji Sreeram, currently working as Senior Data Scientist in Reliance Jio - AICoE, Hyderabad.
+Have persued Masters and PhD Degrees from the Department of EEE, IIT Guwahati.